LiXinyuan1015/oss101/Assignments/Assignment-typo-for-cloud-computing.md

-# How To Ask Questions The Smart Way
+# How To Ask Questions The Smart Way a

 Copyright © 2001,2006,2014 Eric S. Raymond, Rick Moen